MASILab/tumor-cifar/README.md

 ## Document

-The file TumorCIFAR_materials.pdf describes why and how we create the Tumor-CIFAR.
+The file supplementary_materials.pdf describes why and how we create the Tumor-CIFAR and supplementary materials for paper.
 Please email Riqiang Gao (riqiang.gao@vanderbilt.edu) if you have further concerns.